22

 Sunglasses

 A good pair of sunglasses that block the sun’s harmful rays is very important.
-Fashion is such a personal choice, so check out REI’s whole selection of sunglasses.
+Fashion is such a personal choice, so check out REI’s suggestions for sunglasses.

 Toiletries

-• Refillable 2 oz. bottles: Rather than purchase travel-size shampoo, conditioner, and body wash every time you travel, buy a few of these bottles and refill them with your own products that you use at home.
+• Refillable 2 oz. bottles: Nearly all of the hotels we use provide free shampoo, but many travelers prefer to bring their own shampoo and conditioner.
+Buy a few of these bottles and refill them with your own products that you use at home.
 You’ll save money in the long run and keep plastic from getting to the landfill.

 • Body wipes: If you need a refresher between showers, use these wipes that are good for your skin and are 100% compostable.